BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **My current workflow for producing these articles**

+It was always my intention to work in the most minimal way possible.
+When I started this project, I was using Google Docs combined with Omniflow.
+I gave myself five minutes on Omniflow to come up with a text.
+I then opened the Google document and pasted it in With a bit of light editing.
+I was then able to use the publish to web option on Google Docs.
+The final stage was to embed the most recent section of the Google doc into a blue sky post.

+It was a pretty slick operation.
+And I was able to create a post in a total of 10 minutes.
+Without any posting or other complications I could be being ignored by the Internet was instantaneously.

+A couple weeks ago on a whim I decided to try using GitHub instead.
+I was willing to sacrifice some slickness to do this.
+It just seemed a cool thing to do.
+In fact, my workflow is barely different to using Google.
+I can still use Omni flow if I wish.
+I tend to use Google Keep though.
+Now instead of editing a Google doc I pass into a markdown document enables me to cut and paste the URL directly into Bluesky.

+This is forced me to learn markdown.
+In doing so, I have discovered that it is quicker to write in markdown and convert it for a lot of documents.
+Formatting buttons are perfectly good of course.
+But keeping your fingers on the keyboard close to the letters is slightly faster.
+I would never have learned this any other way.

+The GitHub interface is scary and hard to navigate around when you’re not used to it.
+But once you get the hang of it, it’s faster and more responsive than the Google alternative.
+So all in all my new approach is an improvement.
+It’s not a vast improvement to be honest.
+But there is something rather satisfying about working in very close to plain text.

+Sometimes just giving something a try without thinking it through first just works out.

 #### **Cult of Done Principle 9 - People without dirty hands are wrong.
 Doing something makes you right**

 Theory without practice has limited value.
 This principle values practical experience over pure theory - the wisdom gained from actual doing over hypothetical knowing.
 Getting your hands "dirty" with real work gives you insights that can't be gained any other way.